Skip to main content

 Dec 2, 2025

-Effective April 1, 2026, BCCNM will discontinue the non-practising class of registration for nurses and midwives.
+Effective April 1, 2026, BCCNM will discontinue the non-practising class of registration for nurses.
 As of that date, current non-practicing registrants will become “former licensees."

-• Updating our guidance on use of title: Former nursing registrants can refer to themselves as a “former nurse" or “retired nurse," and former midwives can refer to themselves as a “former midwife" or “retired midwife," provided the description is accurate and isn't used to imply authorization to practice.
+Former nursing registrants can refer to themselves as a “former nurse" or “retired nurse," provided the description is accurate and isn't used to imply authorization to practice.

 We appreciate that registrants may hold non-practising registration for a variety of reasons, including maintaining a connection to their profession.
 We encourage current non-practising registrants to explore membership and engagement in their professional association: Nurses and Nurse Practitioners of BC or Midwives Association of BC.

-Former registrants won't automatically be sent the BCCNM newsletter every month.
-We encourage you to subscribe to the newsletter by emailing newsletter@bccnm.ca
+We encourage former registrants to subscribe to the BCCNM newsletter by emailing newsletter@bccnm.ca.

 900 – 200 Granville St